ahlisbon/CJKmaterialProcessing/README.md

     - Publisher (Non-Romanized)
     - Date of Publication (Romanized)
     - Subject Headings
+- Numpad 7 / F7
+  - On a loaded FS/WC record, will load other formats and editions of the item to compare records.

 ## 📊 How the Spreadsheets Work
 There are two spreadsheet templates to choose from: